The Cefi Apocalypse

 Business as usual

-Despite market conditions, most protocols that provide sources of yield: lending, staking, and trading have continued working fine, including those where Celsius held large positions.
+Despite market conditions, most protocols that provide sources of yield: lending, staking, and trading have continued working fine, including those where Celsius held prominent positions.
 They occurred no losses from Celsius.

 The last move of Celsius before filing for bankruptcy was to repay its loans to Defi lenders Aave and Compound, avoiding any risk of liquidation and reclaiming wBTC (wrapped Bitcoin) it had used as collateral.